koute/bytehound/README.md

    * Can be used to analyze memory leaks, see where exactly the memory is being consumed, identify temporary allocations and investigate excessive memory fragmentation
    * Gathers every allocation and deallocation, along with full stack traces
+   * Can dynamically cull temporary allocations allowing you to profile over a long period of time
    * Uses a custom, tailor-made stack unwinding implementation which makes it a lot cheaper than other similar tools, potentially up to orders of magnitude faster in some cases